ganesh-iyer/ganesh-iyer.github.io/projects/sap-pe/project-sap-pe.md

 * Despite its long development lifecycle, my teammate and I worked in an intensive agile work environment owing to radical UI changes, while, at the same time designing for future releases that incorporate customer feedback.
 This was a major source of design dilemmas.

-* At times, it was difficult to understand if a user's acceptance of terminologies and models from an old interface was considered worthy to retain in a newer design.
+* At times, it was difficult to understand if a user's acceptance of terminologies and models from an old interface was considered *relevant* to retain in a newer design.
 While newer interpretations on paper could have been better, this was not established through user-testing.
 <br /><br />

 **Product Owner Feedback:**